fbpx

 Physical Computing & Robotics

-In this introductory mod, students focus mostly on C++ coding techniques and hardware interactions used with embedded controllers.
-Students build circuits using breadboards and printed circuits to work with LED lighting effects, sensors, motors, displays, audio emitters, and other devices.
+This introductory module emphasizes C++ coding techniques and hardware interactions with embedded controllers.
+Students build on their coding skills by using variables, mathematics, loops, and computer logic to program physical devices.
+Students engage in circuit building using online emulators, microcontrollers, breadboards, and printed circuit boards to experiment with LED lighting effects, sensors, motors, displays, audio emitters, and other devices.

-In this mod, students focus on the integration of electronic sensory devices into mobile autonomous robotics.
-Each student has their own robot to work with.
-Once the student has shown an understanding of programming basics, CAD design, and electronics, they are on their own to create, build, and program one or more robotic applications that will perform some autonomous tasks, usually incorporating simple feedback-control systems.
+Focused on integrating electronic sensory devices into mobile autonomous robotics, this module assigns each student their own robot to work with.
+Once students demonstrate proficiency in more advanced programming principles, CAD design, and electronics, they embark on creating, building, and programming multiple robotic applications to execute autonomous tasks, incorporating simple feedback-control systems.

 Open to: 10, 11, 12